 - i) A designated complaint e-mail address (complaints@mdsp.org) has been set up under the website; - ii) Any complaint would be reviewed by a designated focal person.
-He would transmit copy of the complaint to PD, PMU and the TL, D&S Consultant; - iii) All emails submitted will be acknowledged with a receipt and include a telephone contact number in main office; - iv) The focal person would forward the complaint to relevant persons at field level for resolution; - v) Once resolved, focal person would respond to the email address to indicate that the complaint has been resolved. - vi) Shelter signboards would show the a) mobile nos. of the UZ Engineer and Executive Engineer of LGED and b) the website and designated complaint e-mail address of the project authority; an - vii) All social monitoring reports should cover grievance monitoring activities using web-based ICT monitoring system. - viii)The approach and procedures of grievance response activities should be documented for future reference.
+He would transmit copy of the complaint to PD, PMU and the TL, D&S Consultant; - iii) All emails submitted will be acknowledged with a receipt and include a telephone contact number in main office; - iv) The focal person would forward the complaint to relevant persons at field level for resolution; - v) Once resolved, focal person would respond to the email address to indicate that the complaint has been resolved. - vi) Shelter signboards would show the a) mobilr nos. of the UZ Engineer and Executive Engineer of LGED and b) the website and designated complaint e-mail address of the project authority; an - vii) All social monitoring reports should cover grievance monitoring activities using web-based ICT monitoring system.

-During our periodical field visits, it has been observed that LGED has installed display board containing the above information but over the period, the display boards have become partly damaged in some places which need replacement by new ones.
+During our periodical field visits, it has been observed that LGED has installed display board containing the above information but over the period, the display boards have become partly damaged.
+Old boards may be replaced by new ones where necessary.